phauer/krecruiter/README.md

 # Preparation

 In order to build up some knowledge about testing in Kotlin, I recommend watching my talk "Deep Dive into Testing with Kotlin" at the conference day of the KKon Digital 2021.
-If you missed that you can watch my old talk ["Best Practices for Unit Testing"](https://phauer.com/2018/talk-unit-testing-kotlinconf-2018/) at the KotlinConf 2018.
-However, it's a little bit outdated.
-Alternatively, you can check out my blog post ["Best Practices for Unit Testing in Kotlin"](https://phauer.com/2018/best-practices-unit-testing-kotlin/) which I kept up to date.
+If you missed that you can check out my blog post ["Best Practices for Unit Testing in Kotlin"](https://phauer.com/2018/best-practices-unit-testing-kotlin/).

+If you don't have the time for any of this, that's fine.
+I will recap the most important take-aways briefly during the workshop.

 # Setup